Are you struggling with whether to use JavaScript or TypeScript for your next big project?

 TypeScript offers several benefits over JavaScript, including static typing, which helps catch errors at compile time, and enhanced tooling with features like IntelliSense and real-time error checking.

-2. Is TypeScript difficult to learn for developers familiar with JavaScript?
+2. Is TypeScript difficult to learn for JavaScript developers?

 While there is a learning curve associated with TypeScript, especially for developers new to static typing, the transition is generally smooth for those already familiar with JavaScript.